lfilipiuk/github-users-search/docs/development-notes.md

 To use reactive variables in a React component, you can make use of the useReactiveVar hook provided by Apollo Client.
 This hook subscribes to changes in the reactive variable and causes your component to re-render whenever the reactive variable's value changes.

+### It’s better to move useQuery with search to separate hook

+In the context of our application, we have two main data fetching needs: searching users based on a query string, and fetching the details of a specific user.
+To make our React components cleaner and more focused on rendering logic, we extracted these data fetching operations into two custom hooks: `useUserSearchQuery` and `useUserDetailsQuery`.

+#### `useUserSearchQuery` Hook

+This hook is used to search users based on a query string.
+It internally uses the Apollo Client's `useQuery` hook with the `SEARCH_USERS` GraphQL query.
+The query string is passed as a variable to the `useQuery` hook.

+#### `useUserDetailsQuery` Hook

+This hook is used to fetch the details of a specific user.
+It also uses the `useQuery` hook but with the `SEARCH_USER_DETAILS` GraphQL query.
+The username (login) is passed as a variable to the `useQuery` hook.

+#### Why Two Hooks?

+Each hook is designed for a specific purpose.
+Keeping them separate helps maintain the single responsibility principle, making our code easier to understand, maintain, and test.
+It also enhances reusability since each hook can be used in any other component where the same data fetching operation is needed.

+Although both hooks use the `useQuery` hook, the GraphQL queries and the variables passed to them are different.
+Therefore, it makes sense to keep them in separate hooks instead of combining them into one.
+This way, if we need to modify how we fetch user details, we only need to modify `useUserDetailsQuery`, without affecting `useUserSearchQuery`, and vice versa.